Collections in Laravel: Operations, Methods, and Best Practices

-Collections are nothing new, until now we have used collections in previous developments, every time we had a list as a response from the database to create a table in a view, collections are used:
+Collections are nothing new; up until this point, we have used collections in previous developments.
+Every time we had a list as a database response to create a table in a view, collections were used.

 Category::all();

-And this is something very easy to see if you print the previous result in debug mode or tinker:
+And this is very easy to see if you print the previous result in debug mode or Tinker:

 dd(Category::all());